luker-os/variantly/README.md

 }
 ```

-# Renaming associated functions
+# Renaming Methods
-The `varianty` attribute may be placed on a variant in order to customize the resulting associated function names.
+The `varianty` attribute may be placed on a variant in order to customize the resulting method names.
 ```rust
 #[derive(Variantly)]
 enum SomeEnum {